oweitman/ioBroker.squeezeboxrpc/README.md

 The existing adapter use telnet to access the LMS.
 The telnet has some disadvantages.
 The actual main web interface of the LMS also uses the rpc/json-protocol to get all needed informations or send commands to the server/players.

+## Features

+- most of data that the LMS-Servicer provides is availably in the adapter
+- detailed information about the player status, song title, artist, album, artwork, playlist
+- many control features to play, pause, stop, forward, rewind, repeat, shuffle, play favorite, jump to time (absolute and relative) , jump to playlist index (absolute and relative), power on/off and preset buttons
+- all favorites and all sub levels from server

 ## Installation

 - Install the package